-- Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes and derived from sales to customers and dedicated grants from federal and state sources.
-The School District's special revenue fund is the Food Service Fund.
-Any operating deficit generated by these activities is the responsibility of the General Fund. - Debt service funds (1991 Debt, 2007 Debt, 2014 Debt, and 2015 Debt) are used to record tax, interest, other revenue for payment of interest and principal, and other expenditures on the School District's bond issues. - The capital project fund (Building and Site Fund) is a nonbonded capital project fund used to account for resources specifically designed for remodeling and improvements to facilities.
+- Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes. - Debt service funds (1991 Debt, 2007 Debt, 2014 Debt, and 2015 Debt) are used to record tax, interest, and other revenue for payment of interest and principal and other expenditures on the School District's bond issues. - Capital projects funds The Building and Site Fund is a nonbonded capital project fund used to account for resources specifically designed for remodeling and improvements to facilities.
+The 2014 Building and Site Fund is used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for remodeling school district buildings and acquiring new equipment.
+The fund operates until the purpose for which it was created is accomplished.